galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 ### Finding variants in the alignment

-To identify sites containing variants we use the {% icon tool %} **Naive Variant Caller (NVC)** tool from the **NGS: Variant Analysis** section.
+To identify sites containing variants we use the {% icon tool %} **Naive Variant Caller (NVC)** tool.
 This reads the alignment and counts the number of bases of each type at each site.

 > ### {% icon hands_on %} Hands-on: Count the variants
 >